Sarens Supporting Maintenance Campaign for Hywind Scotland, the World's First Floating Wind Farm

 October 2024

-The global offshore wind power capacity currently stands at 64.3 gigawatts (GW), with the United Kingdom contributing 22%, making it the second-largest contributor after China (49%).
+The global offshore wind power capacity currently stands at 64,3 gigawatts (GW), with the United Kingdom contributing 22%, making it the second-largest contributor after China (49%).

-Sarens was tasked by the Port of Wergeland in Norway to replace the bearings in the five floating wind turbines by the end of September 2024.
-Once the replacements are completed, all units will be reconnected to the Hywind Scotland site.
+Sarens was tasked by the Port of Wergeland in Norway with the maintenance of floating wind turbines by the end of September 2024.
+Once the maintenance is completed, all units will be reconnected to the Hywind Scotland site.

 Located 25 kilometres offshore from Peterhead in Aberdeenshire, Hywind Scotland consists of five Siemens Gamesa 6 MW turbines mounted on SPAR-type foundations.
 This year, the turbines are undergoing maintenance at the Wergeland Base on Norway's west coast before being reconnected.